top of page

 Alcohol-based hand sanitizer, tissues, and no-touch trash cans are easily accessible in the treatment room and bathroom.

-All surfaces are disinfected regularly, an air purifier remains in use, and the air filters are changed on schedule.
+I disinfect all surfaces regularly, keep an air purifier in use, and change the HVAC filters on schedule.

 Until Next Time